IsaacScript/isaacscript/packages/docs/docs/main/refactoring-mod.md

 Instead, it's better to have each item in a dedicated file for that item.
 That way, if someone wants to know how a specific item works, they can just open the one item file and read it without having to wade through everything else.
 And if you ever find a bug with item 1, then you don't have to go on a scavenger hunt throughout your codebase - you can just focus all of your effort on looking through and troubleshooting the file for item 1.

 In TypeScript, we split code up into multiple files by using `import` and `export`.
-As an example, let's build on the previous [Green Candle example mod](example-mod.md).
+As an example, let's build on the previous [Green Candle mod](example-mod.md).
 Imagine that we want to add a few more custom items, so that the mod becomes an item pack.
 Before we continue to clutter our "main.ts" file, let's refactor our code to keep things clean.

 <br />